-For the second straight month, the casino and its sister sites Betfair and PlaySugarhouse exceeded $8 million.
+For the second straight month, the casino and its sister sites Betfair (now FanDuel) and PlaySugarhouse exceeded $8 million.
 Golden Nugget accounted for $8,133,024 in April, a jaw-dropping 51.2 percent increase year over year.
 On top of that, Golden Nugget NJ was the market-leading license holder for the 20th straight month.

 The only other casino to enjoy a year-over-year increase was Borgata, which pulled in $4,591,300 for a 9 percent bump.
 It’s holding its own in the No. 2 spot.

 The state of online poker has not been one to boast about.
 Down 10.5 percent year over year, online poker posted just $1.76 million in April.